 Zagori, in the prefecture of Epirus, is certainly one of these.

-Interesting Greece fact: This magical region is the most isolated area in Greece, something that contributes greatly to its magnetism.
+Interesting Greece fact: This magical region is the most isolated area in Greece, contributing greatly to its magnetism.

-It is indicative that until ‘74 the residents of Vradeto—the highest Zagorisian village—in order to get to the nearest road, had to walk for almost an hour.
+It is indicative that until ‘74, the residents of Vradeto—the highest Zagorisian village—to get to the nearest road, had to walk for almost an hour.

 Its forty-six villages are scattered behind mountains, next to deep gorges and inside virgin forests more often seen in Central Europe than in a Mediterranean country.

 An old road network connecting the villages, where drivers often have to dodge idle shepherd dogs laying on the middle of the tarmac, but the only way to really explore Zagori is by hiking it.